 The History of Snowfed

 “Snowfed” is now 33 years old but to the Methven community it began its life as “The Diamond Press”.

 The Methven readers first read about the new venture on a one page flyer.
 A grocery hamper was offered as a prize to the person, who chose the most appropriate name, with entries closing at Methven High School on March 21.
-Advertising rates were outlined, contacts were included Katreena Glanville and Brenda McGinity while there was one advertisement and one news item.
+Advertising rates were outlined, contacts were included.
+Katreena Glanville and Brenda McGinity were there when there was one advertisement and one news item.

 The intent of the weekly newspaper ‘was to help raise funds to enable field trips crucial to our Geography course to be undertaken.’
 First Edition of the Diamond Press.